rothlab/mave-gene-prioritization/README.md

 However, because new variants are added to the ClinVar database regularly, we recommend users to download the most recent ClinVar dataset.

-Download the `variant_summary.txt.gz` and `submission_summary.txt.gz` files from the NCBI ClinVar FTP Site: <https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited>.
+Download the [variant_summary.txt.gz](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/variant_summary.txt.gz) and [submission_summary.txt.gz](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/submission_summary.txt.gz) files from the NCBI ClinVar FTP Site.

+Please refer to [this file](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/tab_delimited/README) for headers of both files.

 Unzip downloaded files and leave the text files in the root directory of this repo.